jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 1. *The Remains of the Day*, Kazuo Ishiguro
 1. *The Gene*, Siddhartha Mukherjee
 1. *The Emperor of All Maladies*, Siddhartha Mukherjee
-1. *The Person and the Situation*, Less Ross and Richard Nisbett
+1. *The Person and the Situation*, Lee Ross and Richard Nisbett
 1. **Finding Meaning in an Imperfect World**, Iddo Landau

 <hr />